Tailoring Quantum Matter on the Flatland

 Manipulation of Quantum States

-Subsequently, I will use external stimuli to manipulate them, including:
+Subsequently, I will use external stimuli to manipulate these quantum states, including:

 1. Magnetic field